nicm42/100-days-of-code-v2/log4.md

 **Day 47: 9th September 2021**
 I started on the Drupal theme by creating the yml file.
 And finding the theming documentation.
 I at am now reassured that I know how to start and what I need to do next.

+**Day 48: 10th September 2021**
+I thought I'd add the SCSS file from the previous Click the Shape into this one and it would just all work.
+Wrong!
+I ended up having to add the bits into the components, which I haven't decided is what I want to do yet.
+And it's currently ignoring the media queries.
+I think I will need to find a repo or tutorial using SCSS to see how they've done it.